ihab000/IoT-security-system-using-Raspberry-Pi/README.md

                                                  # IoT-security-system-using-Raspberry-Pi
-  This repository has various folders with all the learnings and work done with raspberry pi 3B+
+  This repository contains all the work done with raspberry pi 3B+

 ## Directory Structure
     |__IoT-security-system-using-Raspberry-Pi